 The growth opportunities for Area 12 are tempered by constraints related to natural features, terrain, and infrastructure, and community vision.
 In general, the growth should be primarily rural residential for areas east of White Oak Mountain.
-The residential developments should be supported by thoughtful commercial or mixed-use developments that align with the character of the community including a combination of Rural and Suburban Corridors, Village Centers, Resort Recreation Centers, Neighborhood Nodes, and Crossroad Centers.

 Corridors:

 Hamilton County and the municipalities of Collegedale and Chattanooga should explore expansion of the Wolftever Creek Greenway to connect neighborhoods and recreational assets across Area 12.